+This table has been revised for the Final EIS. gsf = gross square feet
-1) Includes beds for the general population as well as for persons who are detained with medical or mental health conditions (i.e., "therapeutic units").

-2) Support services include public entrance and lobby, visitation space, space for quality educational programming and services for people in detention, health services and therapeutic unit support, and administrative space.

-3) At the Bronx Site, for analysis purposes, it is assumed that 13,000 gsf would be allocated for retail use and 27,000 gsf would be allocated for community facility use.
-In addition, it is assumed that 15,500 gsf would be allocated for retail use and 15,500 gsf would be allocated for community facility use in connection with the adjacent proposed mixed-use development.

-4) As measured from ground-floor base plane.
+- 1) Includes beds for the general population as well as for persons who are detained with medical or mental health conditions (i.e., "therapeutic units"). - Support services include public entrance and lobby, visitation space, space for quality educational programming and services for people in detention, health services and therapeutic unit support, and administrative space. - 3) At the Bronx Site, for analysis purposes, it is assumed that 13,000 gsf would be allocated for retail use and 27,000 gsf would be allocated for community facility use.
+In addition, it is assumed that 15,500 gsf would be allocated for retail use and 15,500 gsf would be allocated for community facility use in connection with the adjacent proposed mixed-use development. - 4) As measured from ground-floor base plane project base level.
 Maximum height is based on conceptual designs for each facility and does not include possible rooftop mechanical penthouses.
-Actual building height above grade would include an additional 40 feet at each location for rooftop mechanical space.

-5) Centralized infirmary and maternity ward services for the entire borough-based jail system.

-6) The court facilities would be a parole court in the Bronx.
+Actual building height above grade would include an additional 40 feet at each location for rooftop mechanical space. - 5) Centralized infirmary and maternity ward services for the entire borough-based jail system. - 65) The court facilities would be a parole court in the Bronx.
+If an alternate location is identified for parole hearings outside of a borough based facility, this court space would be removed from the project.